Select an OCR site

 In all cases, please contact us as soon as possible to discuss access arrangements and reasonable adjustments.

-If a candidate can't complete practical activities becuase they are already injured or have long-term sickness, they cannot be awarded marks for this part.
+If a candidate can't complete practical activities because they are already injured or have long-term sickness, they cannot be awarded marks for this part.

 If a candidate is injured after you have completed all their assessments, but they are unable to attend moderation, please submit their marks as normal.
 The moderator may ask for medical evidence, and you will be asked to provide a replacement candidate on the day of moderation.